cfsghost/jsdx-connman/README.md

 jsdx-connman
 ---
-It aims to provide standard API to control network connection on JSDX framework.
+jsdx-connman is written in Node.js, and aims to provide standard JavaScript APIs to manage network connections.
+It's based on ConnMan which is lightweight and less dependencies than others.
+That means no need to install fat GNOME Network Manager anymore.

 License
 -